Geometric diode: Advantages

 Because all other diodes create asymmetry in current flow through some form of a potential barrier, they necessarily have some degree of a turn-on voltage.
 Geometric diodes could theoretically achieve zero-bias turn-on voltage due to their lack of potential barrier.
-With zero-bias turn-on voltage, there is no DC bias that must be supplied to the device; therefor, geometric diodes could greatly reduce the power needed for to operate a device.
+With zero-bias turn-on voltage, there is no DC bias that must be supplied to the device; therefor, geometric diodes could greatly reduce the power needed to operate a device.
 This could also be beneficial in that the diodes would be more sensitive to small signals.
 This is of course theoretical, and truly zero-bias diodes may be limited from being experimentally realized.

 A second major advantage also stems from their lack of potential barrier and minority carriers.
 A potential barrier is a large source of capacitance in a diode.
 Capacitance serves to decrease a diodes frequency response by increasing its RC time.
 Geometric diodes lack of potential barrier means they can have ultra-low capacitance down to the attofarads.
 A geometric diode's frequency response is limited not by RC time or minority carrier mobility, but by the flight time of the charge carriers through the structural asymmetry.
 Therefore, geometric diodes can achieve frequency response into the THz.

 The ability for a geometric diode's electronic properties to be tuned by the geometry of the structure, the surface coating on the structure, and the properties of the material used offer a level customization that is unrealized in any other diode system.

-Principles learned from geometric diodes and ballistic systems will be used in understanding technology as devices become increasingly on small and exist at or below charge carrier MFPs.
+Principles learned from geometric diodes and ballistic systems will be used in understanding technology as devices become increasingly small and exist at or below charge carrier MFPs.

 Disadvantages

 The same benefits from the lack of potential barrier also come with their share of downsides.
 The main one being that the reverse bias current from a geometric diode can be quite high (anywhere from three to less than one orders of magnitude less than the forward bias current).
 Depending on the application, a high reverse bias can be tolerated though.

-Typically geometric diodes are on the nano-scale, so that necessarily means that have high resistances.
+Typically geometric diodes are on the nano-scale, so that necessarily means that they have high resistances.
 However, depending on the fabrication process this can be mitigated by stringing many diodes in parallel.

 Perhaps the largest hurdle for geometric diodes to overcome is the reliability of their fabrication and ability to scale it up.
 Geometric diodes are typically made using nanofabrication methods that do not scale up well, but with the increasing resolution of photolithography this may not be a problem for long.